DerGuru/The-Resonant/Chapters/old/04-Part4-01-We_re_going_to_teach.md

 "Alright," we said aloud.
 "Students next week.
 What's our curriculum looking like?"

 The next hour disappeared into logistics.
 Training schedules.
 Safety protocols.
 Emergency procedures.
 Elyra had thought through everything with characteristic thoroughness, but implementation would require all of us working together.

+"The program approval came through last month," Elyra added, pulling up a document on her tablet.
+"Malvek's office.
+Educational exemption under institutional oversight.
+Means we can teach, but they reserve the right to audit.
+Students, curriculum, outcomes.
+All documented."

+We tensed.
+"So we're not independent.
+We're... supervised."

+"We were always supervised," she said flatly.
+"At least this way, it's official.
+Legal.
+Better than operating in grey zones where they shut us down whenever convenient."
+She met our eyes.
+"I know it's not freedom.
+But it's more than we had yesterday."

+The pragmatism stung.
+But she was right.
+Malvek didn't give without taking.
+He wanted something from this program—data, control, future assets.
+The question was whether what we gained was worth the price.

 "Lina's coordinating intake interviews," Elyra said, pulling up a schedule on her tablet.
 "She'll handle initial assessments, make sure students understand commitment level before they start.
 Milo's managing facility logistics and monitoring systems.
 And you—" she looked at us "—you're primary instructor.
 Technique, theory, practical application.
 I'll handle advanced concepts and intervention when students struggle."